 Test #3.
 Cross-shaped bridges

-This 3D printer test contains of two pillars with a diameter of 0.5 mm that intersect at the center of round cutout.
+This feature contains of two pillars with a diameter of 0.5 mm that intersect at the center of round cutout.
 The goal of this test is to have clear cross formed by those two pillars without visible light bleed, dimensional irregularities, gaps or cracks.